Local VCN Peering using Local Peering Gateways

 This topic is about local VCN peering.
 In this case, local means that the VCNs reside in the same region.
 If the VCNs are in different regions, see Remote VCN Peering using a Legacy DRG.

 Local peering gateways are still supported.
 This scenario assumes you are using a legacy DRG.
-Oracle currently recommends routing traffic from one VCN to another through an upgraded DRG as described in Peering VCNs in the same region through a DRG.
+Oracle currently recommends routing traffic from one VCN to another through an upgraded DRG as described in Local VCN Peering Through an Upgraded DRG.

 Overview of Local VCN Peering